Garnar Lane Display Boxes

 November 2020 - July 2021

-Four students from Holmesglen College floristry course, Haley Cassar, Molly Mckenna, Connie Harris, and Tian Du, filled the Garnar Lane display boxes with contemporary floral displays.
-The work has been professionally photographed and will be reprinted and installed in the display boxes once the original displays have died.
-This display is an optical illusion for passers by and part of the Flora program.
+Four then students from Holmesglen College's floristry course, Haley Cassar, Molly Mckenna, Connie Harris, and Tian Du, filled the Garnar Lane display boxes with contemporary floral displays.
+The work was professionally photographed and reprinted to be installed in the display boxes once the original displays had died.
+This display was an optical illusion for passersby and was part of the Flora program.

 Women of Greater Dandenong Photography Prize